jmsplank/PhD-Starter-Project/README.md

 ## Install Requirements

 Code written in Python 3.8.2.
+Assume using `pip` to install dependencies, if not you're on your own.
+All dependencies are listed in `requirements.txt`.

 1. Create a virtual environment:
 ```bash